In the most recent Weekly Checklist

 Miscarriages of Justice (the Regulations),

 - the number of applications for ministerial review made to the Minister; the number of applications that have been abandoned or that are incomplete; the number of applications that are at the preliminary assessment stage; the number of applications that are at the investigation stage; the number of decisions that the Minister has made; and any other information that the Minister considers appropriate."

 The Weekly Checklist includes a listing of titles made available by the Parliament of Canada, federal departments, and Statistics Canada to the Depository Services Program for distribution to a network of Depository Libraries in Canada and abroad.

-Labels: annual reports, criminal law, Justice Canada
+Labels: annual reports, courts, criminal law, evidence, Justice Canada